aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/legend/_index.md

             // Adding a new worksheet to the Workbook object const sheetIndex = workbook.worksheets.add();

-            // Obtaining the reference of the newly added worksheet by passing its sheet index const worksheet = workbook.worksheets.get(sheetIndex);
+            // Obtaining a reference to the newly added worksheet by its sheet index const worksheet = workbook.worksheets.get(sheetIndex);

             // Adding sample values to cells